jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 - The network jitter buffer is not large enough for the current network/audio interface jitter.
 - The sound card's buffer delay (buffer size) is too small (see Settings window).
 - The upload or download stream rate is too high for your internet bandwidth.
-- The CPU of the client or server is at 100%.
+- The CPU of the client or Server is at 100%.

 ## Input